AustEcon/bitsv/README.rst

 What needs fixing
 -----------------

-- Finish adding all query functions to BitIndex api
+- A few more additions to BitIndex api
-- Documentation page and examples
+- Documentation and examples
 - Make new repos (powered by bitsv) for interfacing with BitPaste api and others
 - Testing modules / coverage
 - Testnet api